17th of February 2005 in Stockholm, Sweden.

 Metal Rules: That song was on a movie soundtrack too?

 Robbie Crane: Yes, an American movie called ‘Encino Man’ with Pauly Shore.
 So, I did the video, and we needed a guitar player to play the MTV Movie Awards; we had an offer to play, June 6th.
 We auditioned Warren DeMartini.
 He and all these people came down.
 Still, we finally ended up settling with Steve Stevens because, you know, he’s an amazing musician and a great guy and so talented.
 We thought he was the guy that would be great, so we had Steve Stevens play with us, and we did the first record.
 While we were in the process of doing the first record, the bass player Phil Soussan, we parted ways with him because our producer Steve, our guitar player, didn’t really think he fit with what we were doing.
 So I went back to playing bass, and we finished the record.
 Steve Stevens was so nurturing and such a good friend, he knew and taught me so many things, like a crash course, like “Here buddy, learn this quick or you’re out.”, you know, not in that way, he was very cool about it, you know.
 I played in Vince’s band up until ’96.
 The first record was in ’92, and in ’93, we toured with Van Halen, and we did some stuff and a bunch of tours in Japan, and then I did the second record in ’95.
-That record was tough, Vince’s daughter had gotten sick in the middle of the recording of the record, and we took 9 months to records that record and Steve Stevens left the band right before it, so we had like four different guitar player play the record, and we settled with a guy named Brent Woods, from a band called “Wildside,” who was a nice guy at the time.
+That record was tough, Vince’s daughter had gotten sick in the middle of the recording of the record, and we took nine months to record that record.
+Steve Stevens left the band right before it, so we had like four different guitar players play the record, and we settled with a guy named Brent Woods, from a band called “Wildside,” who was a nice guy at the time.
 We did that, and I toured with him till ’96 until about two months before he went back to Mötley Crue.
 When I left the band, Vince and I had a… he is a wonderful person, I don’t know if you’ve met him before, but he is a really good guy.
-Still, when he drinks, he’s a jerk, you know what I mean, as most people can be, and I at the time was drinking, and he and a cocky kid was drinking, and he had said something to me I thought was disrespectful in front of a bunch of friends, and I didn’t take kindly to it, we got into a fistfight.
+Still, when he drinks, he’s a jerk, you know what I mean, as most people can be, and I at the time was drinking, and he and a cocky kid was drinking, and he had said something to me I thought he was disrespectful in front of a bunch of friends, and I didn’t take kindly to it, we got into a fistfight.
 And it was not a big deal at all.

 Metal Rules: Who won the fight?

 Robbie Crane: I don’t think anyone won, he never hit me, and he ended up all bloody.
 But it wasn’t so much because of me as he fell and hit his face on something, he was drunk, you know what I mean.
 And I take no pride in that incident at all.
 He was my friend.
 We had a falling out because of that.
 We haven’t really talked, although we did some shows with him this summer with Ratt, and he shook my hand.
 You know, he had said some stuff about me that I thought was unfair and only because if it was true, then I would be a motherfucker, but it’s not, and I know it’s not, and he knows it’s not.
-So, I choose, you know, no longer to be friends with him, but I respect him tremendously, and I thank him for everything he’s done for me.
+So, you know, I no longer choose to be friends with him, but I respect him tremendously, and I thank him for everything he’s done for me.

 Metal Rules: I’ve also met Jamie Hunting, who also used to play with Vince a while ago, and he told me the same kind of stories like that.
-Vince used to nice, but then something happened?
+Vince used to be nice, but then something happened?

-Robbie Crane: Yeah, Jamie is a good guy, a good friend, and a great bass player.
+Robbie Crane: Yeah, Jamie is a good guy, friend, and a great bass player.
 But you see, his [Vince’s] bands now are nothing like the band we had then.
 It was a band.
 With us, with Steve Steven, myself, Vikki Foxx, Dave Marshall, and Vince, if somebody was bad that night, we’d yell at each other, it wasn’t like “Oh, Vince…” *acts scared* We’d say “Fuck you, you sound like shit, don’t drink all night, you can sing better.” or he would go “Fuck you, play the bass better.” and it would be cool, we were more of a band, you know what I mean.
-So with James and with Keri and all… and Brent [Woods], it’s more of a… it’s Vince band, and they’re hired players.
+So with James and Keri and all… and Brent [Woods], it’s more of a… it’s Vince band, and they’re hired, players.

 Metal Rules: Do you know what happened to the rest of the guys from the original Vince Neil’s band, like Vikki?